Patientricity: Putting the patient at the center of the trial

 - In addition to the standard data collection of simple multiple choice or open ended responses, participants can snap photos or videos directly into a survey

 - Participant access has been made simple and flexible, so little or no training is required.
-Email and/or in-app notifications guide the participant directly to their surveys, which can be accessed through TrialKit, a free iOS app, or through any web browser
+Email and/or in-app notifications guide the participant directly to their surveys, which can be accessed through TrialKit, a free mobile app, or through any web browser

 - Automate the entire notification process and enforce survey completion by sending reminders